rkapr/Voila-Jones/README.md

 - imutils 0.5.3
 - cv2 4.1.1

-If necessary, use req.txt to recreate the conda environment:
+Prefer direct installation of above packages but if necessary, use req.txt to recreate the conda environment:
 `conda create --name <env> --file req.txt`